 This movie had some fairly mixed reception from the audience.
 I personally feel the lack of music really hurts this run, and it's not quite that visually stunning compared to some other games that suffer from similar issues.
 I liked the amount of planning visible here, but it's not enough to overcome some serious flaws.

-Editor, Experienced Forum User, Experienced player
+Editor, Experienced Forum User, Judge, Skilled player

 Location: South Pole, True Land Down Under

 klmz and aiqiyou, great job on this run.

 I decided to analyze your submission, side-by-side with the most recent WR (7/12/2020)...which seems to have been prompted by your submission. :)